MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/debugging-a-webpage.md

 1. Select your project folder with the new default page to display when you begin debugging in Visual Studio Code.

-   The first time you open a folder, you must confirm that you trust the authors of files in this folder.
-You can also select the checkbox **Trust the authors of all files in the parent folder**:
+   The first time you open a folder, you must confirm that you trust the authors of files in this folder:

    ![Do you trust the authors in the files of this folder?](./debugging-a-webpage-images/trust.png)

+1. Optionally select the checkbox **Trust the authors of all files in the parent folder**, and then click the **Yes, I trust the authors** button:

-   The first time you complete this process, you must also select **Microsoft Edge Tools** again.
+   The first time you do this process, you must also select Activity Bar > **Microsoft Edge Tools** again.

    The **Microsoft Edge Tools: Targets** panel now displays two buttons: **Launch Instance** and **Generate launch.json**: